aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

                     region: 'xxxxxx' // The region of the endpoint location.
 For example, in the United States, this corresponds to a state.
                 },
                 metrics: {
-                    // Custom metrics that your app reports to Amazon Pinpoint.
+                    // Custom metrics that your app reports to AWS Pinpoint.
                 },
                 /** Indicates whether a user has opted out of receiving messages with one of the following values:
                  * ALL - User has opted out of all messages.